 We will continue to review and develop our supply chain due diligence process and update our risk assessment to ensure a robust and consistent approach to supply chain risks.
 We will continue to make all efforts to identify any significant risks in our business and supply chain and implement any necessary actions directly with suppliers.
-Specific activities identified for 2021 include:
+Specific activities identified for 2022 include:

-- as our business expands in geography, to take account of any changes or new processes required to effectively counter modern slavery; - to audit internal control systems and internal procedures to ensure they are effective in countering modern slavery; and - to further engage with our supply chain on higher risk projects to develop a better understanding of how they are managing the risk of modern slavery.
+- as our business expands in geography, to take account of any changes or new processes required to effectively counter modern slavery; - to consider in conjunction with the Head of Sustainability whether to publish a Transparency Statement alongside planned ESG disclosures on for funds managed by Amber: - to further engage with our supply chain on higher risk projects to develop a better understanding of how they are managing the risk of modern slavery; - to build on our active asset management of operational companies within our advised funds to understand how they are complying with their modern slavery act obligations and the risk of modern slavery more generally